Pilot Program Guidelines

 General Pilot Awards: Faculty members

-Mentored Research Scholar awards: Young Investigators (Non-Faculty)
+Mentored Research Scholar Awards: Young Investigators (Pre-Faculty)

-In addition to the above letters, a one-page mentorship planis required.
+Mentored Research Scholar Award applications must include a letter of support from their scientific mentor.
+For fellows, an institutional letter of support is also required.
+In addition to these letters, a one-page mentorship plan is required.
 Guidelines for the Mentorship Plan are available through the CFAR website.

-Clinical Studies: The NIH has restrictions on the type of clinical studies that can be supported by CFAR Pilot Grants.
-If you are planning to propose a human intervention study (biomedical, behavioral, etc.), please contact Developmental Core Director Pablo Tebas at Pablo.Tebas@pennmedicine.upenn.eduso we can help ensure that your study, if approved, can be supported by CFAR.
+Clinical Studies: The NIH restricts CFAR Pilot Grants from funding NIH-defined “Clinical Trials.”
+If you are planning to propose a human intervention study (biomedical, behavioral, etc.), please contact Dr. Lowenthal so we can help ensure that your study, if approved, could be supported by available funds.